caisah/K-and-R-exercises-and-examples/README.md

 ###Organization

-Each *dir* contains only the code from the specific the chapter.
+Each *dir* contains only the code from the specific chapter.

 Each example is prefixed with `ex`.